amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 }
 ```

-Let's go over each part on the next sections.
+Let's go over each part in the next sections.

 #### Sending Queries with HTTP GET